Every September, the City of Oklahoma City gives you the opportunity to change your participation in EMSA’s EMSAcare program.

 - No action is required if you don’t want to make a change to your enrollment status.

 Membership with EMSAcare covers out-of-pocket expenses for emergency ambulance rides anywhere in the EMSA service area for all permanent members of your household, whether you are related or not – even if they don’t have medical insurance.

 With the charge for a single emergency ambulance ride now more than $1,300, it is easy to see that EMSAcare is the smart choice for you and your family.

 Members who want a membership card can print one at www.emsaonline.com.

-Cost is $3.65 per month, which will be billed on your water and trash utility bill.
+The EMSAcare cost is $3.65 per month, which will be billed on your monthly City water bill.
 The first billing cycle begins in October, which is the first day coverage begins for new participants.
 Coverage for all new participants begins October 1.

 Apartment owners are required to notify tenants if they choose to opt out of the EMSAcare program.
 If your apartment has chosen not to participate, you can call (405) 396-2888 and sign up.

 EMSAcare does not cover pre-scheduled non-emergency transports to and from doctors’ offices, dentists’ offices, physical therapy centers, pharmacies and other facilities.
 A non-emergency transport is an ambulance transfer that does not end at a hospital emergency room.
 Non-emergency transports are fully covered only if insurance or other third-party coverage covers a portion of the claim, and if a physician certification statement (establishing medical need for the ambulance transport) is provided.
 When no insurance or third-party coverage is available, EMSAcare members pay a reduced fee (40 percent off the standard non-emergency rate) for medically necessary non-emergency transports.